-Systems Thinking is becoming one of the hottest topics in Lean and Agile software development – despite the fact that it is over 50 years old.
+Systems Thinking is becoming one of the hottest topics in Lean and Agile software development.
+This despite the fact that it is over 50 years old.
+This article will give you a quick introduction to Systems Thinking.
+And give you some tips on how to apply it.
+Not matter what sort of context you are in.

 Systems Thinking is, unsurprisingly, thinking about systems.
-Most thinking that is done and taught in organisations around the world is not based on systems – it is analytical thinking.
+Most thinking that is done and taught in organisations around the world is not based on systems.
+It is analytical thinking.
+That is, thinking about the components of a system, rather than the system the components are in.

-Systems, as opposed to collections, are a group of interrelated entities.
+Systems, as opposed to collections, are a group of interrelated things.
 Unlike collections, systems:

 One of the key characteristics of systems is “emergent properties”.
 These are properties that only come about by the interactions of the parts of the system.
-That is to say, the properties are themselves not to be found in any of the individual components of the system.
+That is to say, the properties are not found in any of the individual parts of the system.

 As Buckminster Fuller once said, “there is nothing in a caterpillar that tells you it will become a butterfly”.